Astatine: History

 Corson and his colleagues classified astatine as a metal on the basis of its analytical chemistry.
 Subsequent investigators reported iodine-like, cationic, or amphoteric behavior.
-In a 2003 retrospective, Corson wrote that "some of the properties [of astatine] are similar to iodine … it also exhibits metallic properties, more like its metallic neighbors Po and Bi."
+In a 2003 retrospective, Corson wrote that "some of the properties [of astatine] are similar to iodine ... it also exhibits metallic properties, more like its metallic neighbors Po and Bi."

 Isotopes

-There are 39 known isotopes of astatine, with atomic masses (mass numbers) of 191–229.
-Theoretical modeling suggests that 37 more isotopes could exist.
+There are 41 known isotopes of astatine, with mass numbers of 188 and 190–229.
+Theoretical modeling suggests that about 37 more isotopes could exist.
 No stable or long-lived astatine isotope has been observed, nor is one expected to exist.

 Astatine's alpha decay energies follow the same trend as for other heavy elements.
 Lighter astatine isotopes have quite high energies of alpha decay, which become lower as the nuclei become heavier.
 Astatine-211 has a significantly higher energy than the previous isotope, because it has a nucleus with 126 neutrons, and 126 is a magic number corresponding to a filled neutron shell.
 Despite having a similar half-life to the previous isotope (8.1 hours for astatine-210 and 7.2 hours for astatine-211), the alpha decay probability is much higher for the latter: 41.81% against only 0.18%.
 The two following isotopes release even more energy, with astatine-213 releasing the most energy.
 For this reason, it is the shortest-lived astatine isotope.
 Even though heavier astatine isotopes release less energy, no long-lived astatine isotope exists, because of the increasing role of beta decay (electron emission).
 This decay mode is especially important for astatine; as early as 1950 it was postulated that all isotopes of the element undergo beta decay, though nuclear mass measurements indicate that 215At is in fact beta-stable, as it has the lowest mass of all isobars with A = 215.
-A beta decay mode has been found for all other astatine isotopes except for astatine-213, astatine-214, and astatine-216m.
-Astatine-210 and lighter isotopes exhibit beta plus decay (positron emission), astatine-216 and heavier isotopes exhibit beta minus decay, and astatine-212 decays via both modes, while astatine-211 undergoes electron capture.
+Astatine-210 and most of the lighter isotopes exhibit beta plus decay (positron emission), astatine-217 and heavier isotopes except astatine-218 exhibit beta minus decay, while astatine-211 undergoes electron capture.